waleoyediran/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Data Preproceessing techniques

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

 As a last step, I normalized the image data because ...

-I chose to generate additional augmented data because tests showed that augmenting the dataset achieved better results than tuning the hyperparameters of the network
+I chose to generate additional augmented data because tests showed that the model performed significantly better with more dataset

-To add more data to the the data set, I used basically generated additional 2 rotated versions of the original images, by rotating the images st +5 and -% degrees.
+To add more data to the the data set, I used basically generated additional 2 rotated versions of the original images, by rotating the images st +5 and -5 degrees.